riscv-steel/riscv-steel/README.md

 ## Getting Started

+This is a quick start guide on how to use Steel in your project.

-### What you need to know first
+## Before start: What you need to know

-You must connect Steel to a memory that meets the following requirements:
+Steel needs to be connected to memory to work.
+In your project, you can implement this memory as a ROM or a RAM.
+You can also have separate memories for instructions and data or a single dual-port memory.
+However, there are a few requirements that the memory needs to meet:

-* One clock cycle read/write latency, which means that the memory should take one clock cycle to complete both read and write operations;
+* It must have have one clock cycle read/write latency, which means that the memory should take one clock cycle to complete both read and write operations;
 * The data bus width must be 32 bits long;

-There are three signals to request for external, timer and software interrupts, respectively.
+Steel has signals to request for external, timer and software interrupts, respectively.
 They can be connected to a single device or to an interrupt controller managing interrupt requests from several devices.
 If your system does not need interrupts you should hardwire these signals to zero.

-There is a 64-bit bus to read the value from a real-time counter.
+Steel provides a 64-bit bus to read the value from a real-time counter.
 If your system does not need hardware timers, you should hardwire this signal to zero.

 ### Instantiating Steel